Unable to read recob::Vertex position information

 The underlying ROOT bug is still being investigated.
 However, based on input from Philippe there is a workaround specifically for the case where

 my_template<Double32_t>, because the representations are identical in memory.
 This workaround has been implemented with lardataobj:82bbb16, which should be part of this week's LArSoft release.

 I will mark this issue resolved pending post-release confirmation from you.
 To follow the fix for the underlying ROOT problem, please see the ROOT JIRA ticket.

-#19 Updated by Christopher Green about 1 month ago
+#19 Updated by Christopher Green 3 months ago

 - % Done changed from 100 to 0